lvieirajr/mongorest/README.md

         app = WSGIDispatcher([BookResource])
         run_simple('localhost', 8000, app)

-All we did was: Created a collection to represent our books, the collection has a `meta specifying the required fields and the optional ones.
+All we did was: Created a collection to represent our books, the collection has a `meta` specifying the required fields and the optional ones.
 Also we created a Resource inheriting from the Resource Mixins.
 All we had to do for the Resource was chose the collection that will be used and what will be the endpoint.
-After that we are just creating the app passing it our list of resources and running the server.
+After that we are just creating the app, passing it our list of resources and running the server.

-MongoRest also includes builtin Delete and Update mixins that were not used in this example.
+`MongoRest` also includes builtin Delete and Update mixins that were not used in this example.

-Let's show a more complex example where we create a customized Resource with a nested route
+Let's show a more complex example where we create a customized Resource with a nested route:

     from mongorest.collection import Collection
     from mongorest.resource import Resource